vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 ### Sensitive Data

 An important subset of PII to consider in designing data privacy practices is so-called “sensitive data” which is subject to a higher standard of protection and requires additional privacy and security limitations to safeguard its collection, use and disclosure.
 For example, it may require an opt-in consent for data collection and processing.
-In various jurisdictions sensitive information may include the following:
+In various jurisdictions sensitive information may may now or in the near future (with regard to current bills, such as the American Privacy Rights Act) include the following:

 - Government-issued identifiers.
 - Physical or mental health information.
 - Genetic data.
 - Financial data.
-- Biometric information.
+- Biometric information, including faceprints and voiceprints used for identity recognition or verification.
-- Precise geolocation data (information on a customer’s location within a 1,850-foot radius around the consumer).
+- Precise geolocation data (information on a customer’s location within a 1,850-foot radius around the consumer, as defined by California Consumer Privacy Rights Act).
 - Certain communications data – an individual's private communications, such as voicemails, emails, texts, direct messages or mail, or information identifying the parties to such communications, information contained in telephone bills, voice communications, and any information that pertains to the transmission of voice communications, including numbers called, numbers from which calls were placed, the time calls were made, call duration and location information of the parties to the call, unless the covered entity is an intended recipient of the communication.
 Communications with businesses may be awarded less protection.
 - Log-in credentials – a customer’s account log-in, password, or credentials allowing access to an account.
 - Citizenship and immigration status.
 - Sexual behavior.
-- Less commonly - **calendars, address book information, phone or text logs, photos, audio recordings, or videos intended for private use** typically stored on smartphones and tablets that reveal personal information about an individual's daily habits and social interactions.
-- Less commonly - **transferred video viewing habit information** - information revealing the extent or content of any individual's access, viewing or other use of any video programming, including by a provider of broadcast television service, cable service, satellite service or streaming media service, but only concerning the transfer of such information to a third party and excluding any such data used solely for transfers for independent video measurement.
-- **Online activity -** information revealing an individual's online activities over time and across websites or online services that do not share common branding or over time on any website or online service operated by a covered high-impact social media company.
+- Information revealing an individual's online activities over time and across websites or online services that do not share common branding or over time on any website or online service operated by a covered high-impact social media company.
 - Information about minors (17 years of age or younger).
+- Certain communications data – an individual's private communications, such as voicemails, emails, texts, direct messages or mail, or information identifying the parties to such communications, information contained in telephone bills, voice communications, and any information that pertains to the transmission of voice communications, including numbers called, numbers from which calls were placed, the time calls were made, call duration and location information of the parties to the call, unless the covered entity is an intended recipient of the communication.
+Communications with businesses may be awarded less protection.
+- Online activity - information revealing an individual's online activities over time and across websites or online services that do not share common branding or over time on any website or online service operated by a covered high-impact social media company.
+- Calendars, address book information, phone or text logs, photos, audio recordings, or videos intended for private use** typically stored on smartphones and tablets that reveal personal information about an individual's daily habits and social interactions.
+- Transferred video viewing habit information - information revealing the extent or content of any individual's access, viewing or other use of any video programming, including by a provider of broadcast television service, cable service, satellite service or streaming media service, but only concerning the transfer of such information to a third party and excluding any such data used solely for transfers for independent video measurement.

 ### What Data Isn’t Protected?

-The distinction between personal and nonpersonal information hinges on identifiability.
+The distinction between personal and nonpersonal information hinges on identifiability, meaning that personal data is identifiable and thus protected by most privacy laws when it can be reasonably linked to a particular person (or even computer or device).
 This boundary can be ambiguous, with varying interpretations across jurisdictions.
-For instance, IP addresses are considered personal information by the EU and FTC, but not by U.S. federal agencies under the Privacy Act.
+For instance, IP addresses are considered personal information by the EU and FTC, but not by U.S. federal agencies under the Privacy Act.¶ Moreover, sometimes, deidentified data can be reidentified, introducing challenges to personal data protection.
 When identifying elements are removed from data, it becomes nonpersonal information, generally falling outside the scope of privacy and data protection laws.

-This process, known as **deidentification or anonymization**, is often used for research, statistics, or aggregated data analysis.
-Several U.S. state comprehensive privacy laws exclude deidentified and aggregate data from the scope of personal information.
+Some methods of transforming identifiable data into nonpersonal data are deidentification, anonymization, and aggregation.
+On the other hand, pseudonymization (replacing identifiable data with pseudonyms/unique codes) only temporarily removes identifiable data with the possibility of relatively easy reidentification.
+In many jurisdictions pseudonymous data falls within the scope of personal data when used in conjunction with additional information that reasonably links the data to an identified or identifiable individual.

+Many jurisdictions remove **publicly available information** from the scope of protected PI.

 **Pseudonymized data**, where individuals are represented by unique codes, is temporarily nonpersonal but can be reversed to reidentify individuals.
 This reversibility can be crucial in scenarios like medical trials.
 In many jurisdictions pseudonymous data falls within the scope of personal data when used in conjunction with additional information that reasonably links the data to an identified or identifiable individual.

 Many jurisdictions remove **publicly available information** from the scope of protected PI.

+### Deidentification/Anonymization
+Deidentification is the process of removing identifiable data from the dataset/document.
+It may take the form of information suppression (direct removal of identifying information), generalization (replacing a data element with a more general equivalent), or noise addition (slightly altering select data).
+Noise addition is the primary mechanism of differential privacy – a mathematical framework designed to ensure the privacy of individuals within a dataset while allowing for the extraction of useful statistical information by adding carefully calibrated noise to the data.
+This ensures that the inclusion or exclusion of any single individual's data does not significantly affect the outcome of the analysis and adds a level of personal data protection.
+Sometimes it is possible to reidentify the deidentified data using other available information.
+In this context, although it is often used interchangeably with the term “deidentification,” the term “anonymization” refers to the more comprehensive irreversible removal of identifiable data.
+Rigorous deidentification or anonymization techniques should be employed to ensure that reidentification is either impossible or extremely difficult.¶

 ### Aggregation/Anonymization

-Data aggregation and anonymization are important techniques used in the context of data privacy to protect individuals' personal information while still allowing organizations to derive valuable insights.
-However, these methods are not without risks and limitations.

-Data aggregation involves combining data from multiple sources or individuals into summary form.
-While this can obscure individual identities, there are still privacy concerns:
+In the data privacy context, data aggregation is a data analytics process whereby combined data from multiple sources or individuals containing PII information is summarized, effectively removing PII from the final product.
+It can be used to protect individuals' personal information while still allowing organizations to derive valuable insights.
+While aggregation can obscure individual identities, there are still privacy concerns that should be considered:¶

 1. **Re-identification risk**: With enough granular data points, it may be possible to single out individuals even from aggregated datasets.
 Applying multiple specific filters to aggregate data could potentially identify a unique individual.
 2. **Inference attacks**: Aggregated data can reveal patterns that allow inferences about individuals or small groups, even if direct identifiers are removed.